rethinkdb/rethinkdb-rs/4-rethinkdb-in-practice/troubleshooting.md

 ## I get a "RqlRuntimeError: Array over size limit 100000" when trying to order a table

-Ordering without an index requires the server to load the whole sequence in an array, which is currently limited to 100,000 documents.

-If you want to sort more than 100,000 documents, you need to use an index.
+Ordering without an index requires the server to load the whole sequence in an array, which is limited by default to 100,000 documents.
+You can use the `arrayLimit` option to [run](/api/javascript/run/) to temporarily raise this limit.
+However, a more efficient option is to use an index.
 See the documentation for [orderBy](/api/javascript/order_by/) for more information.

 ## My insert queries are slow.
 How can I speed them up? ##